 - Completed application form I-539 (please type!):

-- For Part 2, question 2a, the start date of your I-20 would go here.
+- For Part 2, question 3b, the start date of your I-20 would go here.

-- Be sure to complete Part 4 question 19, the continuation (page 6), to briefly explain how you will support yourself financially, or what kind of work you have done in the US, depending on your answer to number 19.
+- Be sure to complete Part 4 question 14, and briefly explain how you will support yourself financially, or what kind of work you have done in the US, depending on your answer on page 8.

 - Form G-1145 to request electronic updates to your application (please type!)

 - Copy of your passport biographical page and visa pages